386th Expeditionary Maintenance Group inactivated, leaves behind legacy

 |0

-This work, 386th Expeditionary Maintenance Group inactivated, leaves behind legacy [Image 5 of 5], by SrA Daira Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 386th Expeditionary Maintenance Group inactivated, leaves behind legacy, by SrA Daira Jackson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT